Skip to main content

 Of course!

-During winter full-service season (when meals are included), we are happy to provide vegetarian, vegan, gluten-free, or allergen-free meals as long as this is entered in your guest registration no later than two weeks prior to your trip.
+During winter full-service periods (when meals are included), we are happy to provide vegetarian, vegan, gluten-free, or allergen-free meals as long as this is entered in your guest registration no later than two weeks prior to your trip.

-Allergies and/or dietary restrictions may not be able to be accommodated after you arrive at a Hut.
+Allergies and/or dietary restrictions may not be able to be accommodated after you arrive at a hut.
 We must know in advance.

 For day visitors on winter weekends, we post our public lunch menus on social media.
 This usually includes a vegetarian or vegan option, and often gluten-free.